Top 10 Places to Visit in Italy

 The Colosseum

-Colosseum from Viator
+Colosseum from Viator | Photo: Unsplash

 One of the most iconic landmarks is the Colosseum, an immense amphitheatre that once hosted gladiatorial contests and public spectacles.
 Built in the first century AD, it could accommodate up to 80,000 spectators, showcasing the grandeur of Roman engineering.
+Standard entry costs €18 in 2026, but the Arena Floor and Underground ticket at €24 is genuinely worth the upgrade — you walk where gladiators actually stood, and the underground tunnels where animals were caged are extraordinary.

 Nearby lies the Roman Forum, the heart of ancient Rome’s public life.
 This sprawling complex of ruins includes temples, basilicas, and arches where political, religious, and commercial activities thrived.
 Walking through the Forum offers a glimpse into the daily life of ancient Romans.
+A combined Colosseum + Forum + Palatine ticket covers all three and is valid for two consecutive days.

 The Pantheon stands as a testament to the architectural prowess of the Romans.
 Originally built by Marcus Agrippa and later reconstructed by Emperor Hadrian around 126 AD, this temple is renowned for its massive dome and central oculus, which allows natural light to illuminate the interior.
 Its preservation and continuous use over the centuries highlight its significance in Roman culture.